eric1iao/smart-fitness-tracker/README.md

 ## Errors

-If you find an error (there are plenty) that's not already listed, please open a new [issue](https://github.com/eric1iao/smart-fitness-tracker/issues).
+If you find an error that's not already listed, please open a new [issue](https://github.com/eric1iao/smart-fitness-tracker/issues).

 ## Contributing